iMiiTH/REST-System-Stat-Broadcaster/README.md

 ### Deployment

 The application is built as a fat jar, with all dependencies included.
 When executing the jar, a lib directory will be made in the directory which is where the application will write the necessary library files required to interact with the system.
-This will take a while on your first run, but every subsequent run will reuse the files allowing for a near instant startup time.

 ### API Usage